 Older people and patients taking more than one of these medicines have a higher risk of experiencing hearing loss.
 You may notice symptoms like ringing in the ears and vertigo rather quickly after starting the medication.
 If this happens, let your doctor know right away so that he can work out an alternative.

-4. Your smoking habit
+4. Your Smoking Habit

 As you might know, smoking cigarettes can raise your blood pressure.
-It does so by constricting the blood vessels, narrowing passage for blood to be pumped through your body.
+It does so by constricting the blood vessels, narrowing the passage for blood to be pumped through your body.
 The main culprit for this effect is nicotine.

 What you might not know is that this constricting can have effects on other areas of the body too, including your ears.
 As you smoke, the blood vessels in the ears get constricted slightly, and this can lead to a decrease in hearing over time.